-- Exposure and white balance settings are set with the first shot. - When you set the time delay for more than 2 seconds, the self-timer lamp and sound speed up 2 seconds before the shutter releases (when the flash will fire, the lamp lights). - m - If the flash fires, the shooting interval may be longer. - If you set a high number of shots, the shooting interval may be longer. - If the memory card becomes full, shooting stops automatically.
+When you set the time delay for more than two seconds, the self-timer lamp and sound speed up two seconds before the shutter releases (when the flash will fire, the lamp lights).

+- If the flash fires, the shooting interval may be longer. - If you set a high number of shots, the shooting interval may be longer. - If the memory card becomes full, shooting stops automatically.